MarkPearlCoZa/Blog_General/_posts/2014-08-16-Software-Quality-Notes.md

 ---
 #### Technical Debt

-See my [technical debt notes](http://blog.markpearl.co.za/Technical-Debt-Notes) for a proper explanation of this metaphor.
+I've moved my notes from this page to their own page - see [technical debt notes](http://blog.markpearl.co.za/Technical-Debt-Notes).

 #### Software Defect